djbristow/RAILS/README.md

   - ISRS – IoT Subscriber RFID Services subscribes to RFID tags and pushes them via a web-socket to the RSRM component
   - ISLS – (in planning) IoT Subscriber Location Services subscribes to topics that provide location information i.e. IR Sensors and RFID sensors
   - ISTS – IoT Subscriber Turnout Services subscribes to turnout switch closures and pushes them via a web-socket to the MRLM component
-  - IPTS – (in development) IoT Publisher Turnout Services publishes turnout commands to a Turnout Controller
+  - IPTS – IoT Publisher Turnout Services publishes turnout commands to a Turnout Controller
   - ISMS - IoT Subscriber Micro Services subscribes to micros and adds or updates micros collection in RAILS
 - GUI applications that provide users access to RAILS
   - RSRM – the Rolling Stock RFID Manager allows a user to match a RFID value to a rolling stock road name and number